 How fast does a Cebu Blue grow?

-It grows quickly with the right light and watering.
+Cebu Blue grows quickly with the right care conditions.
 With the right amount of bright indirect light, your Cebu Blue could grow several feet in only one growing season—woo hoo!
-It’s also easy to propagate, so you can trim all of that extra growth and make new plants.
+When grown indoors, its growth is likely to top out at about 10 feet long.

-How to propagate a Cebu Blue Pothos plant
+How do you propagate a Cebu Blue Pothos?

 Below is an overview of how to propagate Cebu cuttings in soil and water.
 It’s pretty much the same process as other Pothos plants.
 I have a whole post on how to propagate Pothos plants from cuttings if you’re interested!